-2010 Limit for Substantial Gainful ActivityEach year, the Social Security Administration raises the SGA limit to keep up with the cost of living and national average wage.
-In 2010, the SGA limit is $1,000 per month.
-This means that if a person has an illness, injury, or condition that keeps them from earning at least $1,000, then they can apply for disability benefits.
-The limit for blind individuals is higher; it is $1,640 for the same year.
+What is the SGA Limit for 2017?Each year, the Social Security Administration raises the SGA limit to keep up with the cost of living and national average wage.
+In 2017, the SGA limit is $1,170 per month.
+This means that if a person has an illness, injury, or condition that keeps them from earning at least $1,170, then they can apply for disability benefits.
+The limit for blind individuals is higher; it is $1,950 for the same year.

-The SGA applies to full-time or part-time work.
+The SGA limit applies to full-time or part-time work.
 In order to prove that your wages are suffering as a result of an injury or condition, the Social Security Administration will request information about your work history and tax returns.
-If you're worried that your income is on the verge of disqualifying you from disability benefits, contact our firm to discuss your case with a disability lawyer.
+If you're worried that your income is on the verge of disqualifying you from disability benefits, discuss your case with an experienced disability attorney.

 Beneficiaries might find the income requirement discouraging to getting back to work.
 People receiving SSI or SSD are invited to participate in trial work programs while they recover from their disabling injury or condition.
 In order to encourage beneficiaries to get back to work when they can, the Social Security Administration continues to pay benefits to the person while they are earning a wage.
 These benefits are reduced, however.
 If a person exceeds the SGA amount during their trial work, then their benefits will end.